-Amanda Leahy enters in her fourth season as a member of the Harvard women's basketball coaching staff in 2015-16.
+Amanda Leahy enters in her fifth season as a member of the Harvard women's basketball coaching staff in 2016-17.

 Leahy came to Cambridge after a three-year stint at Wellesley College.
 She served as the recruiting coordinator with the Blue and was also heavily involved in scouting, practice planning and fund raising.
 Wellesley showed distinct improvement each year with Leahy on staff, going 9-16 with a 6-12 conference record in 2009-10 before finishing last season 13-12 with an 11-7 conference mark.
 Leahy coached three All-NEWMAC selections, including point guard Malia Maier who earned all-conference honors in back-to-back seasons.

 Leahy also spent two years as the assistant director of strength and conditioning at Wellesley, designing and implementing individualized training programs for 12 of the Blue’s 14 varsity programs.